-Applications for 1-d-1 (Open-Space) Agricultural Use are due by May 1st
+Applications for 1-d-1 (Open-Space) Agricultural Use are due before May 1.

-Applications for Residence Homestead Exemptions are due by May 1st
+Applications for Residence Homestead Exemptions are due before May 1.

 |NEW HOMESTEAD EXEMPTION APPLICATION RULES – Thursday, May 08, 2014

 Beginning September 1, 2013, individuals seeking to apply for a Residence Homestead Exemption will need to comply with a new application process.
 Applicants must provide a copy of their valid Texas driver’s license or Texas state-issued identification card with their application.
 The address on these documents must correspond to the address of the property for which you are applying.